LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 .. _SQLTables:
 While the spatial selection that the tool carries out is over the entirety of the SQL table selected by the user, subsets of this data can be written out using the SQL table attributes.
 The details of these subsets are defined in the ``<SQLTables>`` node.

 For each subset that may be included in the extracts a new child node must be created.
-The node name (e.g. ``<AllSpecies>``) is a user-defined name used to identify an individual subset - the same name should be used in the `Files`_ column in the partner layer to indicate that this subset should be extracted for a partner.
+The node name (e.g. ``<AllSpecies>``) is a user-defined name used to identify an individual subset - the same name should be used in the `FilesColumn`_ in the partner layer to indicate that this subset should be extracted for a partner.
 A simple example of an SQL layer definition with limited attributes is shown in :numref:`figXMLExample`.

 .. _figXMLExample:

 .. figure:: figures/DataLayerXMLExample.png
 	:align: center

-	Simplified example of an SQL table subset configuration.
+	Simplified example of an SQL table subset configuration

 The attributes that are required for each SQL table are as follows: